oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

     In **Extensions** page click **Upload Extension** and upload both extensions, zip files.

     ![](./images/lab4_275.png =30%x*)

      When both extensions are uploaded and you can see them in the Extensions list, **reload** the page.
 This will activate both extensions.
 If this is not done, then you will not see these two extensions under Visualisation > Custom Visualisation list.

     ![](./images/lab4_276.png " ")

 ## Task 8: Visualize and Analyze

-In this last excercise, you will create a visualisation and visualize your predictions.
+In this last exercise, you will create a visualization and visualize your predictions.

  1. Step 1: Navigate to Analytics Home Page.